 Pharaoh ants are a type of pest that homeowners may not commonly be aware of.
 However, if you are an owner of a hospital or other business, it is possible that you have heard of these destructive pests.

 A roach infestation is a nightmare for most homeowners.
 The fact is, roaches are an unpleasant and destructive pest, and as a responsible homeowner you are probably very anxious to ensure that your home remains roach free.
 Unfortunately, there are several popular misconceptions about roaches, especially when it comes to how and why they enter your home.
-The truth is, any structure, regardless of how new or clean it is, can be at risk for roach infestation.
+The truth is, any structure, regardless of how new or clean it is, can be at risk for a roach infestation.

 To find out more about German roaches and how to keep cockroaches out of your home.
 Check out our detailed post on German roaches here.

-As the weather grows colder, homeowners may begin to see a uptick in wildlife pest activity on their properties.
+As the weather grows colder, homeowners may begin to see an uptick in wildlife pest activity on their properties.
 These pests are often attracted to the warmth and food inside homes, and they will often attempt to establish nesting sites in attics, basements, and other secluded areas.

 To prevent these damaging pests from causing you significant frustration and expense, it is critical to detect their presence early.
 If you are concerned about potential wildlife activity in your home.
 Call us today and schedule a FREE wildlife inspection!